brianmccrory/jazzofjapan/_albums/arco-asymmetry.md

    - {url: "https://youtu.be/oY8PypPVPuY", comment: "This promotional video contains samples from the album"}
 audio:
 ---
-The piano and cello duo Arco released their first album *Asymmetry* in 2017.
-The music consists of all originals with a single Bach composition, all played in lovely arrangements with verve and skill.
-With more than a slight touch of classical elegance, the music spans various moods: upbeat, fresh, somber, and refined.
+Pianist Sayaki Kishi and cellist Mayumi Sano released their first album together under the moniker Arco with *Asymmetry* in 2017.
+The pair’s music consists of original songs with a single Bach composition, all played in lovely and skillful arrangements.
+With more than a slight touch of classical elegance, the music spans various moods with verve: upbeat, fresh, somber, and refined.
 Although it may be apt to call this music classical-pop or pop-classical rather than typical jazz, the improvisational spirit and composed musicianship are definitely on display and quite enjoyable.